usubalang/usuba/_posts/2020-03-16-interleaving.md

 without interleaving was to use ports 0, 1, 5 and 6 of the CPU for 3
 cycles, this would leave no free port to perform the jump at the end of the loop.
-In practice, since the non-interleaved S-box does not saturate the ports, this doesn't change its performances.
-However, unrolling increases the performances of the 2-interleaved S-box -which puts more pressure on the execution ports- by 14%.
+In practice, since the non-interleaved S-box does not saturate the ports, this does not impact performance.
+However, unrolling improves performance of the 2-interleaved S-box --which puts more pressure on the execution ports-- by 14%.

 ### Initial benchmark

-To benchmark our interleaving optimization, we considered 10 ciphers which looked like "reasonable" candidates for interleaving, since their register pressure was relatively low.
-We started by generating non-interleaved and 2-interleaved implementations on general purpose registers for each of them to compare them.
+To benchmark our interleaving optimization, we considered 10 ciphers with low register pressure, making them good candidates for interleaving.
+We started by generating non-interleaved and 2-interleaved implementations on general purpose registers for Intel.
 We compiled the generated codes with Clang 7.0.0.
-The results are shown in the following table:
+The results are shown in the following table (sorted by instructions per cycle):

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}